tonethar/IGME-230-GDD-2017-Fall/notes/HW-random-phrases-2.md

 ## Submission
 - Post to your web site and link it from your home page before the due date.
-- Hint: The coding of this should only take a minute, but the button styling will take a little time.
+- Hint: The coding of this should only take a minute, but the button styling will likely take more time.